pedrojreis/ScrumChrono/README.md

 # Current version
 ScrumChrono version

+# Starts a wizard to init the configuration
+ScrumChrono config wizard

 # View Config - it will include path and content
 ScrumChrono config view

+# Allows the user to delete a team in his configuration
+ScrumChrono config delete

 # Run for firstteamname
 ScrumChrono -t firstteamname
 ```

+Please refer to the [wiki](https://github.com/pedrojreis/ScrumChrono/wiki) for more information and how-to's

 ## Features